typedb/typedb-docs/_09-query/01-match-clause.md

 This matches all `thing`s that play the role `employee` in any relationship - `person`.

 ## Owners of a given attribute
 Given an attribute, we can match the `thing`s that own that attribute by using the `has` keyword.
-Let's look at an example.

 <div class="tabs">